Paul Revere helped Deborah Sampson Gannett receive her Military Pension

 In two years of service, Robert was wounded twice, but she managed to conceal her gender while being treated.
 She recovered from a sword wound to the head.
 She removed a bullet wound to her thigh by herself.[i]
 Typical of camp life, diseases were as much a concern as wounds.
 She developed a serious fever landing her in a Philadelphia hospital.
 Her doctor discovered her true gender.

-Unfortunately, George Washington did not like any women in camp do to the impact they had on discipline and the necessary extra support, food and baggage.
+Unfortunately, George Washington did not like any women in the camp do to the impact they had on discipline and the necessary extra support, food and baggage.
 He instructed his generals to remove all women from service to improve discipline.
 He handed Deborah her honorable discharge in writing but did not utter a word of thanks.

 Benjamin Gannet of Sharon married Deborah on her return to Massachusetts.
 Deborah wrote her memoirs and toured New England in her military dress uniform and demonstrated battlefield techniques.
-The statue above, in front of the Sharon Library merges her military clothing with her civilian attire.
-The Gannetts suffered financial difficulties and applied for Deborah’s military pension.
+The statue above, in front of the Sharon Library, merges her military clothing with her civilian attire.
+The Gannets suffered financial difficulties and applied for Deborah’s military pension.
 Congress rejected her request.